 There are many paths across Cumbernauld that could benefit from an upgrade, and we have selected those on North Lanarkshire Council and Scottish Wildlife Trust sites that will provide the greatest value to the greatest number of people.

-The first location is St Maurice’s Pond, where the boardwalk and an adjoining section of path will be upgraded to ensure they can be enjoyed more easily by wheelchair and buggy users, as well as cyclists and children taking part in pond-dipping activities.
+The first location is St Maurice’s Pond, where the boardwalk and an adjoining circular path will be upgraded to ensure they can be enjoyed more easily by wheelchair and buggy users, as well as cyclists and children taking part in pond-dipping activities.
 Nearby Netherwood Way will also be upgraded.
 Work will begin here in November 2019 and last approximately 3 weeks.

 Paths will be temporarily closed while work is ongoing.
 On-site signage will keep walkers informed and suggest alternate routes where possible.
 The Cumbernauld Living Landscape website and social media will also provide regular updates as our access projects progress.